8 Ways To Save Money On Your Thanksgiving Meal

 Make your signature drinks (like sangria or punch) in bulk.
 Guests can serve themselves from the pitcher.
 A mixed drink or fancy cocktail can make your guests feel more special.

 Instead, serve food that you are 101% sure that your family and friends will like.
-To celebrate the season of giving, ask everyone to bring their favorite dish!
+To celebrate the holiday season of giving, ask everyone to bring their favorite dish!

-Enjoy your Thanksgiving dinner!
+Enjoy your best Thanksgiving dinner yet!

 What tips do you have a to make a more frugal yet festive holiday?